3C277.1 e-MERLIN workshop: Part 1 - Calibration

 • 3C277.1_cal_outline.py - the script that we shall input values into to calibrate these data.

-Note that some of these are possibly tarred (i.e. end in .tar.gz or .tar) so you need to use tar -xzvf <filename> to untar these.
+Note that some of these files may be tarred (i.e., they end in .tar.gz or .tar), so you will need to use tar -xzvf <filename> to extract them.

 1B.
 How to use this guide

-This User Guide presents inputs for CASA tasks e.g. gaincal to be entered interactively at a terminal prompt for the calibration of the averaged data and initial target imaging.
-This is useful to examine your options and see how to check for syntax errors.
-You can run the task directly by typing gaincal at the prompt; if you want to change parameters and run again, if the task has written a calibration table, delete it (make sure you get the right one) before re-running.
+This user guide presents inputs for CASA tasks, e.g., gaincal, to be entered interactively at a terminal prompt for calibrating the averaged data and initial target imaging.
+This is useful for examining your options and checking for syntax errors.
+You can run the task directly by typing gaincal at the prompt.
+If you want to change parameters and run it again, ensure that you delete the calibration table (make sure you get the right one) before re-running.
 You can review these by typing:

 # In CASA